BatzJunior/testrepo/_pages/0123-restapi-dataservice-catalogs.md

 {% include endpointTab.html %}

-### Add Catalog Entries (POST)
+{% assign linkId="catalogEndpointCreateEntries" %}
+{% assign method="POST" %}
+{% assign endpoint="/catalogs/:catalogUuid" %}
+{% assign summary=" Creates entries for the catalog specified by the :catalogueUuid" %}

-To add new entries to an existing catalog you must specify all new entries in the request body.
+{% assign description="To add new entries to an existing catalog you must specify all new entries in the request body.
 Each new entry must contain a unique key.
-Each entry attribute must be listed as a valid attributes in the catalog definition.
+Each entry attribute must be listed as a valid attributes in the catalog definition." %}
 {% assign exampleCaption="Adding a catalog entry - add the inspector ‘Clarks’" %}

 {% capture jsonrequest %}